 You are responsible for your account.
 I will also provide you links to set up your automatic payments.
 Should any payment be “skipped” by PayPal more than once due to insufficient funds I will require payment in full of the remainder of our committed time working together (a minimum of 30 days and maximum of three months).

-If your account is more than 60 days in arrears and suitable arrangements for payment have not been made, I have the right to use legal means to secure payment, including turning your account over to a collections agency or hiring an attorney (which would require disclosing some limited confidential information).
+If your account is more than 30 days in arrears and suitable arrangements for payment have not been made, I have the right to use legal means to secure payment, including turning your account over to a collections agency or hiring an attorney (which would require disclosing some limited confidential information).
+You will also be charged 12% annual fee until payment is made in full.
 Should financial difficulties arise in the course of your treatment, these would best be dealt with by discussing them with me as soon as possible, so that we may discuss your options.

-Individual Sessions: By signing the Office Policy and Client Service Agreement document I will send you during our intake process, you agree to the initial commitment of three months.
+Initial Commitment & Termination of Services: By signing this document, you agree to the initial commitment of three months as defined above.
 I believe it takes approximately that much time for our relationship to begin to get into its own rhythm and for you to begin to see results.

-If at any time during or after the intitial three month commitment you would like to terminate our working relationship, payment for the remainder of this initial three month commitment will be due.
+If at any time after our first two sixty-minute meetings and during the initial three-month commitment you would like to terminate our working relationship, payment for the remainder of this initial three month commitment will be due.

-If you wish to terminate our working relationship after the intial three-month commitment, I require 30-days advanced notice.
+If you wish to terminate our working relationship after the initial three-month commitment, I require 30-days advanced notice for biweekly clients and 15 days for weekly clients.
 This allows us time to close our working relationship and to review and process our work together.
-This also requires that payments continue to be made during this 30-day notice period.
-Any over-payments made will be refunded within 20 days.
-If you choose not to have any further sessions after you have given your thirty notice, sessions that would have been scheduled during that time are expected to be paid for.
+This also requires that payments continue to be made during this 30- or 15-day notice period.
+If you choose not to have any further sessions after you have given your thirty or fifteen day notice, sessions that would have been scheduled during that time are expected to be paid for.

 Participants in online or in-person Groups, Programs, and Circles: By registering and making the initial payment for any of my groups, programs or circles you agree to pay the full amount for the entire program, and to continue payments even if you choose to stop participation in the group, program, or circle.
 Should you cancel payments prior to the full amount being paid, your account will be sent into collections for the remaining amount due.